lava-nc/lava-dl/README.md

+# THIS PROJECT IS ARCHIVED
+Intel will not provide or guarantee development of or support for this project, including but not limited to, maintenance, bug fixes, new releases or updates.
+Patches to this project are no longer accepted by Intel.
+If you have an ongoing need to use this project, are interested in independently developing it, or would like to maintain patches for the community, please create your own fork of the project.

+## What's next
+Intel is developing the next-generation Loihi architecture and SDK to power the coming era physical AI.
+The new SDK is built on open-standard AI frameworks to lower the adoption barrier while enabling maximum performance and efficiency on Loihi.

+All Lava repositories are archived.
+Stay tuned for announcements about our new SDK and next generation Loihi processor.

+Thank you all for your contribution to Lava over the past years!

+---

 # Lava DL

 __`lava-dl`__ is a library of deep learning tools within Lava that support  offline training, online training and inference methods for various Deep Event-Based Networks.